Mamoutou7/google-cloud-platform/feature-engineering-in-keras/README.md

 # Project Overview

-In this notebook we utlize feature engineering to improve the prediction of **housing prices** using a Keras Sequential Model on Google Cloud Platfoprm (GCP)
+In this notebook we utlize feature engineering to improve the prediction of **housing prices** using a Keras Sequential Model on Google Cloud Platform (GCP)

 Author: Mamoutou FOFANA